Verifying Quantized GNNs With Readout Is Decidable But Highly Intractable: Experimental Data and Further Analyses

-For a more detailed analysis, we constructed tables with specific structural requirements to better examine the influence of dynamic PTQ.
-The impact of dynamic PTQ was assessed by calculating the Generalization Ratio (GR), the Generalization Gap ($\Delta_{gen}$), and the accuracy difference between the original and quantized models ($\Delta_{acc}$).
-The results are presented in Tables~\ref{tab:dacc_gr_layer1} --Tables~\ref{tab:dacc_gr_layer10}.
-Below, we summarize the principal observations layer by layer.
+In this section, we compare the original FLOAT32 model with the dynamically quantized QINT8 model.
+The impact of dynamic PTQ was assessed by calculating the accuracy difference between the original and quantized models ($\Delta_{acc}$).

-For layer 1 (Table~\ref{tab:dacc_gr_layer1}), across Test1, most activations show GR $\approx 1$ and small $|\Delta_{gen}|$.
-On Test2, several activations exhibit lower GR and larger positive $\Delta_{gen}$, indicating stronger train--eval gaps (e.g., ReLU and trReLU on $p_2$ and $p_3$). $\Delta_{acc}$ is generally small (mostly within $\pm 1\%$), with Softplus and ReLU showing a few larger but still moderate deviations depending on classifier and data split.

-For layer 2 (Table~\ref{tab:dacc_gr_layer2}) Test1 remains stable (GR $\approx 1$) for most activations and classifiers; Test2 shows reduced GR and positive $\Delta_{gen}$ (notably for ReLU, Sigmoid, GELU on $p_2$).
-Most $\Delta_{acc}$ values are small; isolated spikes occur (e.g., GELU on $p_2$--Test2) but remain at the level of \% units rather than tens of percent.

-For layer 3 (Table~\ref{tab:dacc_gr_layer3}), we observed that some separation emerges: GELU and trReLU retain comparatively higher GR (especially on $p_1$ for Test1), while Test2 GR drops for multiple activations on $p_2$ and $p_3$ with increased $\Delta_{gen}$.
-Most $\Delta_{acc}$ remain modest; a few cells show larger swings (e.g., ReLU on $p_1$ for Test2 and some $p_3$ for Test2 cases), which suggests sensitivity to the deeper setting.

-For layer 4 (Table~\ref{tab:dacc_gr_layer4}) ReLU6 stands out as robust on $p_1$ (GR $\approx 0.96$--$0.99$ with smaller $\Delta_{gen}$).
-Larger gaps appear on Test2 for several activations and classifiers (e.g., ReLU on $p_3$ for Test2).
-Accuracy changes are mostly modest, with a few noticeable positive or negative shifts for trReLU and SiLU in specific cells.

-For layer 5 (Table~\ref{tab:dacc_gr_layer5}) trReLU remains strong on $p_1$ for Test1 (GR $\approx 0.97$) with small gaps, while some activations show pronounced degradation on $p_3$ for Test2 (very low GR and large $\Delta_{gen}$).
-Most $\Delta_{acc}$ are small, but a few outliers appear (e.g., large-magnitude entries for trReLU or GELU on $p_3$ for Test2), indicating occasional instability at this depth.

-For layer 6 (Table~\ref{tab:dacc_gr_layer6}), we noticed moderate GR on Test1 for many activations; Test2 again exposes larger train--evaluation gaps for several pairs (e.g., ReLU6, trReLU on $p_2$ and $p_3$).
-A handful of $\Delta_{acc}$ cells become larger (e.g., Softplus on $p_3$ for Test2), though many remain within a few tenths of a percent.

-For layer 7 (Table~\ref{tab:dacc_gr_layer7}) GELU and SiLU retain relatively stable Test1 GR on $p_1$; Test2 often degrades across $p_2$ and $p_3$ with increased $\Delta_{gen}$.
-Accuracy shifts are still mostly small, but some cells show multi-percent swings for trReLU/SiLU on $p_3$ for Test2, pointing to sensitivity at greater depth.

-For layer 8 (Table~\ref{tab:dacc_gr_layer8}) ReLU and ReLU6 keep Test1 near GR~$\approx 1$ on $p_1$; several activations show reduced GR and larger $\Delta_{gen}$ on $p_2$ and on $p_3$ for Test2.
-A few $\Delta_{acc}$ spikes appear (e.g., trReLU on $p_2$ and $p_3$), but most entries remain within modest ranges.

-For layer 9 (Table~\ref{tab:dacc_gr_layer9}), we found that the results are patterns that mirror layer~8: Test1 is comparatively stable, where Test2 on $p_2$ and $p_3$ tends to have lower GR and larger positive $\Delta_{gen}$.
-Accuracy differences are mostly small, with occasional larger deviations for trReLU, Sigmoid and Softplus in specific columns.

-For layer 10 (Table~\ref{tab:dacc_gr_layer10}), the deepest layer exhibits the strongest split between Test1 and Test2.
-Several activations maintain reasonable Test1 GR on $p_1$ and $p_2$, but Test2---in particular on $p_3$---shows the largest gaps and the lowest GR.
-A few $\Delta_{acc}$ entries become sizable (e.g., ReLU on $p_3$ for Test2), yet many cells still stay within the low-percent range.